mbg/Cambridge.Raven/README.md

 ## Setup

-Put the [https://raven.cam.ac.uk/project/keys/](public keys used by Raven) in your `App_Data` folder.
+Put the [public keys used by Raven](https://raven.cam.ac.uk/project/keys/) in your `App_Data` folder.
 You can also put them elsewhere if you modify `Web.config` to add the following key to the `appSettings` section:

 ```xml
 <appSettings>